Masters in Education Programs

-If you’re looking to become a teacher, you should also check out our directory of Alternative Certification Programs.
+If you’re looking to become a teacher, you should also check out our directory of Certification Programs.
 Some of these programs grant Masters degrees, and some just grant certificates, but they’re all tailored exclusively for people who already have Bachelors degrees and want to enter the teaching profession.
-The listings below and in the States pages include many Masters in Education programs that are open to non-teachers, but a number of these are "non-classroom" type programs that are more oriented towards academic research.
+The listings below and on the States pages include many Masters in Education programs that are open to non-teachers, but a number of these are "non-classroom" type programs that are more oriented toward academic research.
 The Alternative Certification Page is a better place to start if you want to become a teacher.

 Offers a wide range of Masters, Ed.S., and Doctorate level programs in Education

 Masters in Early Childhood Education, Educational Leadership, Special Education and other areas.

 Accredited, fully-online school that offers a number of Masters in Education programs

 Portland online offers one year Master of Education programs that can help you take the next step in your career.